spotinst/help/src/docs/ocean/getting-started/gke.md

 <img src="/ocean/_media/gke-compute.png" width="400" height="290" />

-2. Optionally, you can import all GKE node pools into Ocean as [launch specifications](features/launch-specifications).
+2. Optionally, you can import all GKE node pools into Ocean as [virtual node groups](ocean/features/launch-specifications).
 (The default node pool will be automatically imported.)
 3. Click Next.

 ## Step 3: Connectivity